mida-hub/reviewer-slack-notice/README.md

 ## Environment Variables
 ### Set GitHub Secrets
-- slack_webhook_url : You get slack webhook token
+- slack_webhook_url : Set your Slack Incoming Webhook URL

 ### Make json for Mapping GitHub Users to Slack MemberID
 - configuration_path : your_repository_root/.github/workflows/slack_notice/reviewer_to_slack.json

 If you give args with `configuration_path` you can change path.

 - json : {"github-user-login": "<@slack_memberid>"}
 - How to get slack member id :